Carlos Santana Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 16th in the league.
+- The Pirates pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.56 team ERA that ranks 23rd among all league pitching staffs.
+- The Pirates have the 23rd-ranked team ERA across all MLB pitching staffs (4.53).

-- The Pirates allow the seventh-fewest home runs in baseball (121 total, 1.1 per game).
+- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (121 total, 1.1 per game).

-- Falter will start for the Pirates, his first of the season.

-- It's the first appearance this season for the 26-year-old left-hander, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.